richchapler/AzureSolutionsDocumentation/docs/wip/SQL_CloudMirroring.md

 ### Option #2: Always On Availability Groups

 Always On Availability Groups (AG) provide an enterprise‑grade high availability and disaster recovery solution.
-With a Distributed AG, you can extend an on‑prem AG to include an Azure SQL target (either an Azure SQL Managed Instance or a SQL Server running on an Azure VM).
+With a Distributed AG, you can extend an on‑prem AG to include an Azure SQL target (either an Azure SQL Managed Instance or a SQL Server running on an Azure virtual machine).

 **How It Works:**